Man rams car into 2 Capitol police; 1 officer, driver killed

-WASHINGTON (AP) — A Capitol Police officer was killed Friday after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife.
-It was the second line-of-duty death this year for a department still recovering from the Jan.
+WASHINGTON (AP) — A Capitol Police officer has died after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife.
+It was the second line-of-duty death this year for a department still struggling to heal from the Jan.
 6 insurrection.

-Video shows the driver of the crashed car emerging with a knife in his hand and starting to run at the pair of officers, Capitol Police Acting Chief Yogananda Pittman told reporters.
-The driver stabbed one of the officers, Pittman said.
+Video shows the driver of the crashed car emerging with a knife in his hand and starting to run at the pair of officers, Capitol Police Acting Chief Yogananda Pittman told reporters Friday.
 Authorities shot the suspect, who died at a hospital.

 "I just ask that the public continue to keep U.S. Capitol Police and their families in your prayers," Pittman said.
 "This has been an extremely difficult time for U.S. Capitol Police after the events of Jan.
 6 and now the events that have occurred here today."